hakluke/hakscale/README.md

 # What can it be used for?

-It's a very simple way to distribute scans/commands across virtually infinite systems.
-It's perfect for large-scale internet scanning because it is _way_ faster than attempting to do it from a single host, there are probably also a bunch of other uses that I can't think of right now.
+It's a very simple way to distribute scans/commands across many systems.
+It's perfect for large-scale internet scanning because it is _way_ faster than attempting to do it from a single host.
+There are probably also a bunch of other uses that I can't think of right now.

 # Setup

 The basic requirements are:

 - A computer to push commands
-- 1 or more workers computers (usually multiple VPSs)
+- 1 or more worker computers (usually multiple VPSs)
 - A Redis server

 You can set it up however you want, but if you would like to use Digital Ocean: